swiss-art-research-net/docs.swissartresearch/docs/pattern/general.md

 As seen in the [Appellation](#appellation) a E55 Type, preferably from a controlled vocabulary, can be used to define the diverse appellations.
 We will not repeat the modelling here because it would be redundant.

-In the example below we used the entity E21 Person, but the same pattern can be used across all the entities expressed in CIDOC-CRM.
+In the example below, we used the entity E21 Person, but the same pattern can be used across all the entities expressed in CIDOC-CRM.

 <script src="https://gist.github.com/ncarboni/056db4166af499a2a4424b2d04e8ef1c.js"></script>